 At first, Nestlé started selling the Semi-Sweet Chocolate Bar that Ruth’s recipe called for pre-scored for easy chopping, then they introduced Nestlé Toll House Real Semi-Sweet Chocolate Morsels (aka chocolate chips.)
 And, they set about promoting the recipe.
 In 1939, Betty Crocker featured the recipe on the radio program “Famous Foods From Famous Eating Places.”
 In the spring of 1940, Nestle began to pay to run the recipe as advertorial in newspapers.

-Now, in the 21st century, Ruth’s name is mostly mentioned in connection with that cookie recipe — though the standard for chocolate chip cookie recipes has switched to being without nuts.
-In the decades that followed that, however, Ruth’s name was just as likely to be mentioned in connection with her recipes for lobster, Sailboat Lemon Meringue Pie, or Sea-Foam Salad Ring.
+Still, in the decades that followed that, Ruth’s name was just as likely to be mentioned in connection with her recipes for lobster, Sailboat Lemon Meringue Pie, or Sea-Foam Salad Ring.

 The Wakefields sold the Inn in 1966 and retired to Duxbury, Plymouth County, Massachusetts.
 Ruth died in the Jordan Hospital, Plymouth, Massachusetts on 10 January 1977.
 She was buried in Mayflower Cemetery in Duxbury.
 She left her collection of cookbooks to Framingham State College.

 The new owners of the Inn tried to make it into a night club, but it was not a success.
 After four years, they sold it in 1970 to a family named Saccone, who turned it back into an inn under the same name — Toll House Inn.
 The building was completely destroyed in a fire on New Year’s Eve 1984 when a fire in an oven spread up the chimney stack and onto the roof.
 It was not rebuilt.